yogeshagr/golang/gopl/gopl.md

 q := [3]int{1, 2, 3}
 ```

+- Arrays are valuable data structures because the memory is allocated
+sequentially.
+Having memory in a contiguous form can help to keep the memory you
+use stay loaded within CPU caches longer.
+Using index arithmetic, you can
+iterate through all the elements of an array quickly.
+The type information for
+the array provides the distance in memory you have to move to find each element.
+Since each element is of the same type and follows each other sequentially,
+moving through the array is consistent and fast.

 - We can pass a pointer to an array so that any modifications the function makes
 to array elements will be visible to the caller.
 This function zeros the
 contents of a [32]byte array.